The Importance of Caring for Elderly Relatives and Friends

 Recognising the challenges being met by our older family members can be difficult.
 Often when we are close to people we don’t see and often don’t want to see their

 struggles.
 Very often action is taken too late to protect their wellbeing.
-The severity and duration of the pandemic has accentuated or prolonged some of the challenge’s that older people face.
+The severity and duration of the pandemic has accentuated or prolonged some of the challenges that older people face.
 Many older people can find themselves isolated and lonely especially as more of their friends become less mobile.
 Reduced emotional and mental support will have a detrimental effect on overall wellbeing and enjoyment.
 Self-managed health can become less consistent and if tasks are difficult to do they may be left.
 Moreover, if a person is isolated their safety and support systems will be compromised.

 In-depth research by ProMatura International and ACRCO concluded that “residents that live in retirement care communities have healthier, more active, more social,